AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 ** 9 - Good Habits **
 - Common trap - search how to write code to do x.
 You find the top answer, which is the most basic, stripped-down, and often least secure solution.
 Be careful.
+- On Passwords:
-- Remove any password complexity rules
+	- Remove any password complexity rules.
+	- Don't require password rotation.
+	- Use a password manager.
+	- Consider using passphrases instead of passwords.
+	- Don't reuse passwords.
+	- Use MFA

 **What can I do with this?**